The Urban Dictionary describes a ‘Girl Gang’ as

 Girl Gangs have existed for as long as there has been girls.
 Whether you are referring to quilting bees or sewing circles, roller derby league or girl pin gang, women and girls have been meeting together to swap stories and celebrate each other’s achievements for eons.

-More recently, the ‘Girl Gang’ movement has been taking the world and the web by storm as feminist members join together in their inclusive communities at every available venue, and provide a voice to those who may not otherwise be represented, to spread awareness about important issues.
+More recently, the ‘Girl Gang’ movement has been taking the world and the web by storm, as feminist members join together in their all-inclusive communities in a every available venue, and provide a voice to those who may not otherwise be represented, to spread awareness about important issues.

 The “Girl Gang” community uses the power of creativity, beauty, and art to spread its message of inclusiveness, start a conversation about non-judgmental support, and to ignite a revolution.